fchastanet/my-documents/HowTo/HowTo-Write-Jenkinsfile/02-Pipeline.md

 ## 6. Scripted pipeline example

-Scripted pipelines permit a developer to inject code, while the declarative Jenkins pipeline doesn’t (**should be avoided actually, try to use jenkins library instead**).
+Scripted pipelines permit a developer to inject code, while the declarative Jenkins pipeline doesn’t.
+**should be avoided actually, try to use jenkins library instead**

 ```groovy
 node {